WinotoHasyim/advprog-modul6/README.md

 #### How does the ThreadPool works

 The `ThreadPool` is a pool of worker threads that can execute tasks concurrently.
 When we create a new `ThreadPool` with `ThreadPool::new(size)`, it creates a number of worker threads equal to `size`.
 It also creates a channel for sending jobs (tasks) to the workers.
 The `receiver` end of the channel is wrapped in an `Arc` and a `Mutex` to allow safe, concurrent access from multiple threads.
 Each `Worker` is created with an ID and a thread.
 The thread runs in a loop, constantly trying to receive a `Job` from the `receiver`.
 When it gets a job, it executes it.
 Then, when we call `ThreadPool::execute(f)`, it sends the job `f` to the workers via the sender end of the channel.
 One of the workers will receive the job and execute it.

+### Commit Bonus Reflection notes

+#### Comparison between `new` and `build` function

+The main difference between the `new` function and the `build` function is how they handle the case when the `ThreadPool` size is 0.

+- The `new` function uses the `assert!` macro to panic if `size` is zero.
+This immediately stops the program with an error message.
+Using this approach gives the caller less control over what to do when the `size` is 0.

+- The `build` function returns a `Result`.
+If `size` is zero, it returns an `Err(PoolCreationError)` with a message indicating that the size must be greater than zero.
+This approach allows the caller to handle the error in a more flexible way, like for example, logging a predefined error message and exiting the program.